Backwoods (2020) Review

 Molly (Isabella Alberti, Triggered) comes to in the trunk of her boyfriend’s car.
 She manages to escape, but she feels like shit and her vision is blurry.
 She can’t remember how she got here, but she keeps getting flashbacks.
 To make matters worse, she’s stumbled into a makeshift cemetery.
 One with a bear trap in the middle of it.

 How did she get here?
 Was it because her boyfriend Hunter (Matthew McCoy) owes some money to his dealer (Jeremy Sande, Purgatory Road, Hallowed Ground).
 He seemed quite interested in collecting from her.
 Or was it Hunter himself who’s responsible?
 He did go into a violent rage after mistaking her joking around with Noah (Michael Anthony Bagozzi, Burnt Offering, Haven) for something else.
 Now she’s lost somewhere in Hangman’s Hollow.
 And The Hangman (Scott Alan Warner, Spriggan) might not be her biggest problem.

 Hopefully if there is a sequel it’ll have a bit more budget and make better use of its killer.
-Backwoods is miles ahead of films like Axegrinder 2 or Bone Breaker and should satisfy those who like these kinds of films.
-But with a bit more polish The Hangman could cross over and find fans outside of the microbudget scene.
+Backwoods are miles ahead of films like Axegrinder 2 or Bone Breaker and should satisfy those who like these kinds of films.
+But with a bit more polish, The Hangman could cross over and find fans outside of the microbudget scene.